HughxDev/metrolist/README.md

 This renames the directory and does a find-and-replace on its contents.

-⚠️ Known issue: The component renaming algorithm does not fully find/replace on subcomponents.
+<b>⚠️ Known issue:</b> The component renaming algorithm does not fully find/replace on subcomponents.

 #### Remove